tim0g/timog.org/content/posts/how living in japan influenced me as a person/index.md

 ---
-title: How living in Japan influenced me as a person
+title: "‘How living in Japan influenced me as a person’"
 date: 2021-08-22
 author: Leon Timog
 description: How living in Japan influenced me as a person